 Radically Local

-WHAT ARE THE POSSIBILITIES OF AND OBSTACLES TO REGENERATIVE LOCAL FIBRE, FABRIC AND FASHION SYSTEMS?
+WHAT ARE THE POTENTIALS OF AND OBSTACLES TO REGENERATIVE LOCAL FIBRE, FABRIC AND FASHION SYSTEMS?

 The global fashion industry contributes significantly to the environmental degradation of our planet and to climate change.
-Many fashion practitioners are looking for alternative ways of producing their clothing to the normative extractive systems.
+Many fashion practitioners are looking for alternative ways of producing their clothing to conventional extractive systems.
 The word ‘regenerative’ increasingly is appropriated in marketing campaigns for brands that seem not to understand its meaning.
-It is crucial now to create our clothing in regenerative ways – how might we demonstrate what this really means before the term is washed of meaning, in the ways the ‘sustainable’ has?
+It is crucial now to create our clothing in regenerative ways – how might we demonstrate what this really means before the term is washed of meaning, in the ways that ‘sustainable’ has been?

-How might we create clothing in radically benign and transparent ways, regenerating local ecologies and communities and reducing its carbon footprint?
+How might we create clothing in radically benign and transparent ways, regenerating local ecologies and communities, and rediscovering our distinctive creative identities, and reducing its carbon footprint?

 The Radically Local project explores the potential of reviving heritage British textile systems for the 21st century, to reimagine contemporary, sustainable luxury clothing solutions that are distinctive, culturally-grounded and expressive of a heritage that has been almost erased by the industrialisation and globalisation of fashion.